Jerry-Tse/TimeSeries_AirQualityIndex/README.md

+> In this analysis, I spend quite amount of time investigating the truth background of the data and a proper, reasonable way to analyze, every step and every method I chose have some reasons behind.
+I hope you can get inspired from my article.

 # Air Quality Index: 5 Days Relative Mortality Risk
 Use open source Air Quality dataset on UCI, generate reasonable Index for Air Quality, perform data analysis and make predictions.